CompactFlash: Technical details

 The CompactFlash interface is a 50-pin subset of the 68-pin PCMCIA connector.
 "It can be easily slipped into a passive 68-pin PCMCIA Type II to CF Type I adapter that fully meets PCMCIA electrical and mechanical interface specifications", according to compactflash.org.
 The interface operates, depending on the state of a mode pin on power-up, as either a 16-bit PC Card (0x7FF address limit) or as an IDE (PATA) interface.

 Unlike the PC Card interface, no dedicated programming voltages (Vpp1 and Vpp2) are provided on the CompactFlash interface.

 CompactFlash IDE mode defines an interface that is smaller than, but electrically identical to, the ATA interface.
 The CF device contains an ATA controller and appears to the host device as if it were a hard disk.
 CF devices operate at 3.3 volts or 5 volts, and can be swapped from system to system.
 CompactFlash supports C-H-S and 28-bit logical block addressing (CF 5.0 introduced support for LBA-48).
 CF cards with flash memory are able to cope with extremely rapid changes in temperature.
 Industrial versions of flash memory cards can operate at a range of −45 °C to +85 °C.

 NOR-based flash has lower density than newer NAND-based systems, and CompactFlash is therefore the physically largest of the three memory card formats introduced in the early 1990s, being derived from the JEIDA/PCMCIA Memory Card formats.
 The other two are Miniature Card (MiniCard) and SmartMedia (SSFDC).
 However, CF did switch to NAND type memory later.
 The IBM Microdrive format, later made by Hitachi, implements the CF Type II interface, but is a hard disk drive (HDD) as opposed to solid-state memory.
 Seagate also made CF HDDs.

 Speed

 CompactFlash IDE (ATA) emulation speed is usually specified in "x" ratings, e.g. 8x, 20x, 133x.
 This is the same system used for CD-ROMs and indicates the maximum transfer rate in the form of a multiplier based on the original audio CD data transfer rate, which is 150 kB/s.

 where R = transfer rate, K = speed rating.
-For example, 133x rating means transfer speed of: 133 × 150 kB/s = 19,950 kB/s ≈ 20 MB/s.
+For example, 133x rating means transfer rate of: 133 × 150 kB/s = 19,950 kB/s ≈ 20 MB/s.

 These are manufacturer speed ratings.
-Actual transfer speed may be higher, or lower, than shown on the card depending on several factors.
+Actual transfer rate may be higher, or lower, than shown on the card depending on several factors.
 The speed rating quoted is almost always the read speed, while write speed is often slower.